Lemon Balm Pesto Recipe

 Instructions

-- In a blender or food processor add the lemon balm, spinach, kale, garlic, olive oil, walnuts, lemon juice, salt, pepper, and bread crumbs or pepper flakes if using.
+- In a blender or food processor add the lemon balm, basil, garlic, olive oil, walnuts, lemon juice, salt, pepper, and chili pepper flakes if using.

 - Pulse in quick bursts until the pesto becomes a thick paste.
 If it is too thick or isn’t blending properly, add an additional tablespoon of olive oil until it has thinned out.